International Professional Rodeo Association: Organization

 The IPRA has been sanctioning rodeos for over 60 years in cities of all sizes.
 It sanctions almost 300 rodeos throughout the country, making it the second largest organization in the sport.
 It is also the largest rodeo organization specific to semi-professional contestants.
 The association is headquartered in Oklahoma City, Oklahoma.

 Montana Silversmiths partners with the IPRA and provides their belt buckles and is recognized as the "Official Silversmiths of the IPRA."

 The IPRA is registered on Bloomberg.

 The IPRA announced on August 28, 2019, that the IFR would now be held at the Lazy E Arena in Guthrie, Oklahoma.

 From 2016 through 2023, the IFR was streamed live on the now-defunct Wrangler Network website and app.
-Since 2024, it is streamed live on the NextGen Rodeo app, and since 2025, it is televised live on The Cowgirl Channel and also streamed live on the subscription-based Cowboy Channel+ app.
+Since 2024, it is streamed live on the NextGen Rodeo app.

 Miss Rodeo USA

 The Miss Rodeo USA pageant is held at the IFR every year.
-The Miss Rodeo USA Association has represented the IFR for over five decades.
+The Miss Rodeo USA Association has represented the IFR for six decades.